Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Does the Embassy ship worldwide?
 --------------------------------
 We ship everywhere that DHL ships.
 Please consider that in some countries, the VAT and Customs fees are so ridiculous that they cost as much as Embassy itself or more.
-You may wish to consider buying your hardware locally and building your own device instead.
+You may wish to consider buying your hardware locally and building your own device, downloading embassyOS from our github, and `donating<https://donate.start9.com/>`_ to us.
 Please see the :ref:`DIY<diy>` page for details.

 Does the Embassy have international electrical plugs?
 -----------------------------------------------------